alejandrojuria/tightbinder/docs/source/config.rst

 .. code-block::

-    System name
+    SystemName

 Name of the system, used mainly to write the system name in the title of plots.

 .. code-block::

-    Dimensionality
+    Dimensions

 Dimension of the system, must be a number between 0 and 3.
 It must match the number of Bravais vectors present.

 .. code-block::

-    Bravais lattice
+    Lattice

-Each row corresponds to one vector of the basis (vectors have to be in :math:`\mathbb{R}^3`).
+Bravais lattice of the system; each row corresponds to one vector of the basis (vectors have to be in :math:`\mathbb{R}^3`).
+Each vector has to be given in form ``[x, y, z]``, with the three components separated by commas and enclosed in square brackets.
 For 1D and 2D systems, the z (third) component must be zero (z should always be regarded as height component).
 Number of vectors must match the dimension of the system.